ioccc-src/winner/next/guidelines.md

 </p>

 <p class="leftbar">
-The [judges](../judges.html), as a group, have a history giving wide degree of latitude to reasonable submissions.
+The [IOCCC judges](../judges.html), as a group, have a history giving wide degree of latitude to reasonable submissions.
 And recently they have had as much longitudinal variation as it is possible to have on [Earth](https://science.nasa.gov/earth/).  :-)
 </p>